CDCgov/MaRS/SOPs/MaRSsop.md

 -----------

 **IMPORTANT NOTICE**
-This document provides information for an application for Illumina technology that has been demonstrated internally and may be of interest to customers.
 This information is provided as‐is and is not an Illumina product and is not accompanied by any rights or warranties.
 Customers using or adapting this information should obtain any licenses required and materials from authorized vendors.
 Illumina products mentioned herein are for research use only unless marked otherwise.
 While customer feedback is welcomed, this application is not supported by Illumina Technical Support and Field Application Scientists.

-November 2nd, 2017 version 3.3                          modified by Eldin Talundzic (etalundzic@cdc.gov)
-This protocol format was adapted from the 16S Metagenomics Sequencing Library Preparation protocol from Illumina.

 -----------

 <a id="chapter-1"></a>
 ## Introduction and General Overview
 Human malaria is caused by four parasite species called *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
 Two of these, Pf and Pv, pose the greatest threat to global public health.
 About 3.2 billion people, half of the world’s population, are at risk for malaria.
 In 2015, 95 nations had ongoing malaria transmission and annually 198 million people suffer from malaria, causing an estimated 438,000 deaths.
 In the U.S., an estimated 1,500 - 2,000 cases of malaria are imported annually.
 One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant Pf parasites.

 Our previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
 Even more alarming, resistance to our last effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia — threatening malaria control and prevention programs globally.

 Identifying and tracking drug resistance, are critical for providing appropriate malaria prophylaxis and treatment guidelines.
 Molecular markers of resistance are available for several anti-malarial drugs, including artemisinins.
 Surveillance using molecular markers provides a robust system for the detection and tracking of resistant malaria parasites.
 Below is a table of the major molecular markers and their respective amino acid polymorphisms that are associated with resistance to various anti-malarial treatments.

 **Table 1** Molecular Markers and amino acid polymorphisms

 **_Resistance to treatment_** | **_Molecular marker_** | **_Associated drug resistance mutations_**
 |------------------------ | --------------------------- | -----------------------------------------
 *Chloroquine* | *crt* | M74I    N75E    K76T    A220S    Q271E    N326S    I356T    **\*C350R**    R371I
 *Chloroquine, quinolone, mefloquine, aminoquinoline halofantrine* | *mdr1* | N86Y    Y186F    S1034C    N1042D    D1246Y
 *Atvaqoune* | *cytochrome b* | I258M    Y268S
 *Artesunate Sulfadoxine-pyrimethamine* | *kelch 13* | N458Y    Y493H    R539T    I543T    R561H    C580Y
 *Artesunate Sulfadoxine-pyrimethamine* | *dhps* | S436A/F    G437A    K540E/G540E    A581G    A613S/T
 *Sulfadoxine-pyrimethamine* | *dhfr* | N51I    C59R    S108N

 _**\*C350R** results in a reduction of chloroquine resistance._

 The method described in this SOP provides an integrated advanced molecular detection system for drug resistance surveillance of all currently known anti-malarial treatments.
 This technology is based on a next generation sequencing (NGS) protocol referred to as targeted amplicon deep sequencing (TADS).

 <a id="chapter-2"></a>
 ## Materials and Equipment
 Please ensure all the necessary user‐supplied consumables and equipment are available before proceeding to sample preparation.